fhchl/dynax/paper.md

 ---
-title: 'Dynax: A package for parameter estimation and linearization of dynamical system'
+title: 'Dynax: A Python package for parameter estimation and linearization of dynamical system'
 tags:
   - Python
   - control